microsoftgraph/contoso-airlines-ios-swift-sample/README.md

 - Rename the **./FlightSchedule/Config/AppConfig.swift.example** file to **AppConfig.swift** and set the values for `appId`, `tenantId`, and `notificationDomain`.
 - Edit the **./FlightSchedule/Info.plist** file and replace the `YOUR_APP_ID_HERE` value with your app ID.
 - Add the application ID in the **Support Microsoft Account & Azure Active Directory** section of your cross-device experience registration in the Windows Dev Center.

+### Triggering a notification

+Assuming you have the [Contoso Airlines Flight Team Provisioning Sample](https://github.com/microsoftgraph/contoso-airlines-azure-functions-sample) deployed and working, you can trigger a notification to this app if you are signed in as a user that is a member of an existing flight team.
+Using your flight administrator account, modify the flight in the SharePoint list to update either the departure gate or departure time.